 This policy will be monitored on a day-to -day basis by the Headteacher.
 The Headteacher and Governors will be responsible for monitoring incidents of bullying and evaluating the success of this policy and the strategies put in place to deal with reported incidents of bullying and the promotion of anti-bullying work in school.

-The policy will be reviewed every two years, or earlier if necessary by the Governing body following and the revised policy will be made available to the school community via the school's website.
+The policy will be reviewed annually by the Governing body following and the revised policy will be made available to the school community via the school's website.